okviz/okviz.github.io/_mydocs/www/contributing/comparison-guidelines.md

 ## Comparison Structure
 Each comparison must be structured as follows:

-1. **Overview**
+1. **Summary**

-   Provide a brief overview of the visuals being compared and the reason for the comparison.
-Mention if there are built-in alternatives in Power BI.
+   Provide a brief executive summary that highlights the key findings and recommendations.
+This section should be concise and provide immediate value to readers.

+   Example:

+   `This report evaluates six custom calendar visuals available on Power BI AppSource.
+Calendar PRO by OKVIZ emerges as the best overall option due to its rich features and advanced customization.
+For users seeking a free alternative focused on event management, Calendar by MAQ Software is recommended.`

+2. **Introduction**

+   Introduce the purpose of the comparison, the importance of choosing the right visual, and briefly mention the visuals being compared.
+List the visuals in alphabetical order.

-2. **Detailed Comparison**
+3. **Quick Comparison**

-   Present a side-by-side comparison for each parameter, highlighting which visual is best for each category.
-Include the rationale behind the decision.
+   Present a side-by-side comparison table for each parameter.
+Put the visuals on the x-axis and the parameters on the y-axis.

+4. **Evaluation Criteria**

+   Clearly outline the criteria used for evaluation.
+This section may include a brief explanation of each parameter, if not common knowledge.

+5. **Individual Visual Analyses**

+   Provide a brief analysis of each visual using the following structure:
+   - Name of the visual
+   - A brief description of the visual
+   - A screenshot of the visual
+   - **Key Features**: A summary of the key features
+   - **Pros**: A list of the visual's strengths
+   - **Cons**: A list of the visual's weaknesses

-3. **Built-in Visual Comparison** (if applicable)
+6. **Built-in Visual Comparison** (if applicable)

    If the visuals belong to a visual type with a built-in Power BI alternative, discuss how each custom visual compares to the built-in option.

+7. **Recommendations**

+   Summarize the comparison and provide final recommendations based on the parameters evaluated:

-4. **Best Visual**
+   - **Best Visual**

-   Summarize the comparison by identifying the best visual for most users based on the parameters evaluated.
+      Identify the best visual for most users based on the parameters evaluated.

-5. **Best Free Alternative** (if available)
+   - **Best Free Alternative** (if available)

       If a free alternative is available, highlight it as the best choice for users seeking a no-cost solution.
-    > Include this section only if the comparison involves more than two visuals.

-6. **Conclusion**

-   Summarize the comparison and provide a final recommendation based on the parameters evaluated.
+   - **Other Options** (if applicable)

+      If there are other notable visuals that did not win the top spot, mention them here and explain why they were not selected.

+   - **Not Recommended** (if applicable)

+      If there are visuals that performed poorly in the comparison, mention them here and explain why they were not recommended.

+8. **Resources**

+   Provide links to reports created for the comparison or any other relevant resources.
+You could include links to other OKVIZ content, but avoid external links unless necessary.

 ## Content Guidelines